 For example, to allocate 1GB of memory, use

 JAVA_ARGS="-Xms1g -Xmx1g"; for 512MB, use

-For more information about the recommended settings for the JVM, see Oracle's docs on JVM tuning.
+Note: For more information about the recommended settings for the JVM, visit Oracle's docs on JVM Tuning.